ellysh/video-game-bots/ClickerBots/example.md

     endif
 endfunc
 ```
 You can see that a `timeout` variable has been added.
 The variable stores a counter of `while` loop  iterations.
-It is incremented in each iteration and is compared with the threshold value of a `TimeoutMax` constant.
+It is incremented in each iteration and compared with the threshold value of a `TimeoutMax` constant.
 If a value of `timeout` equals to the threshold one a `Move` function will be called.
 The `Move`  performs a mouse click by `MouseClick` function in the point with random coordinates.  [`SRandom`](https://www.autoitscript.com/autoit3/docs/functions/SRandom.htm) AutoIt function is called here to initialize a random number generator.
 After that, [`Random`](https://www.autoitscript.com/autoit3/docs/functions/Random.htm) function is called to generate coordinates.
 A result of the `Random` function will be between two numbers that passed as input parameters.

 One extra feature has been added to the `Attack` function.
 This is a usage of the attack skill that is available via *F2* key.
 It allows to kill monsters faster and get a less damage from them.